Trello desktop apps

 Similar to the global shortcut, you can specify also specify a keyboard shortcut to a Quick Add dialog box.
 No matter what else you're doing on your computer, you can use the Quick Add dialog to add a new card to Trello at any time.

-If you're using a Touch Bar compatible MacBook Pro, Trello for Desktop will display handy shortcuts here, allowing you to quickly open a new Trello window in the app, create a new card on any board, and move forward and backward in your history.
+If you're using a Touch Bar compatible MacBook Pro, the Trello macOS desktop app will display handy shortcuts here, allowing you to quickly open a new Trello window in the app, create a new card on any board, and move forward and backward in your history.

-As a native app, Trello for Desktop allows for a dedicated menubar with custom keyboard shortcuts, and the ability to define a Default Board that can open whenever you open Trello for Desktop.
+As a native app, Trello macOS desktop app allows for a dedicated menubar with custom keyboard shortcuts, and the ability to define a Default Board that can open whenever you open the desktop app.

 If you need to share a board's URL with someone, Trello's built-in methods for finding the URL are all still there (see Sharing links to cards, boards, comments and actions), but you can also use the menu item "Copy Current URL" from the Edit menu, which will copy the URL of the board or card you're currently viewing straight to the clipboard: